-The ECE budget trends for the last ten years will be added to the table starting at A110.
-The years indicated in the table can be changed as needed but should be the previous ten years.
+The ECE budget trends for the last five years will be added to the table starting at A113.
+The years indicated in the table can be changed as needed but should be the previous five years.
 The budget is categorized into salary, non-salary, and development components.
+In cell G11, the number of years for which the data is available and added to the table should be entered.
+This will be used for calculating the annual increase in budget.
+The annual increase in G113:G114 will be automatically calculated.
+The total education budget over the last five years will be added to row 117.
+This will be used to calculate the share of ECE in the overall education budget and automatically reflected in row 118.